All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 These activates often take place in beautiful natural surroundings such as forests, coastlines and mountainous regions.

-Group therapy provides the opportunity to connect with other people who have been through similar experiences.
+Group therapy and group psychotherapy provide the opportunity to connect with other people who have been through similar experiences.

 It allows addiction sufferers to share their story, which in itself is hugely therapeutic, as well as fulfilling a basic need for social support.